Killers2/K2host.WebServer/README.md

 Now lets set up the server, In the root directory there is an error page with some placeholders which we can reuse for different errors.<br />

-# Lets add some error pages to the server base on the staus codes.
+# Lets add some error pages to the server based on the staus codes.

 ```c#
 InternetInformationService.StatusHTMLPages.Add(500, File.ReadAllText(InternetInformationService.RootDirectory + "\\error.html"));